Dhracko/silverwing-solace/README.md

 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to validate CSS file.

+* [JShint Javascrit validator](https://jshint.com/) to validate Javascript files.

+* [JSONLint JSON validator](https://jsonlint.com/) to validate the JSON variable within the javascript file.

+To test the different web pages:

+* The index.html (Home Page) :
+I clicked on the the "Home" button then I passed the mouse pointer over the "Event" button to make sure the letters changes color to yellow, then I did the same to the "Gallery" button and the role button.
+At the botton of the page i clicked on the "F" icon for facebook to make sure another page open with the facebook website.
+I clicked on the "twitter" icon to make sure another page open with the twitter wedsite.
+I clicked on "instagram" icon to male sure it open another page with the instagram website.

+* The role.html
+I clicked on the role button to make sure it refreshes the page.
+I mouse over the "home" button to make sure the font change color.
+I mouse over the "Event" button to make sure it changes color.
+I mouse over the "Gallery" to make sure the font changes color.
+ I clicked on the "Click here for Locations" on top of Tank members to make sure there makers show on the map.
+I recliked the same button to make sure the makers don't repeat and create duplicates.
+ I clicked on middle button over Healers members, to make sure the makers show in the map.
+I reclicked on the same buttom to make sure the makers don't duplicate.
+ I clicked on the right button "Click here for Locations" on top of DPS members to make sure there makers show on the map.
+I recliked the same button to make sure the makers don't repeat and create duplicates.
+At the botton of the page i clicked on the "F" icon for facebook to make sure another page open with the facebook website.
+I clicked on the "twitter" icon to make sure another page open with the twitter wedsite.
+I clicked on "instagram" icon to male sure it open another page with the instagram website.
+I double right click at the map to zoom the map and double left click to zoom out.
+I hover the mouse over the "Map" box and the "Terrain" box came outand clicked on the tick for terrain to make the terraing come out, and i click again to make the terrain go.
+I hover over the "Satellite" box and ticked the labels to make them disappear and ticked again to make them show again.
+I clicked on the "+" box to zoom in and on the "-" box to xoom out.
+I clicked on the "human Silhouette" and clicked hold the mouse and drag it to a point in the map to open the street view. i clicked on the arrow at the top left coner of the view to go back to map view.

+* The events.html
+I clicked on the "Events" button to make sure it refreshes the page.
+I mouse over the "home" button to make sure the font change color.
+I mouse over the "Gallery" button to make sure it changes color.
+I mouse over the "Role" button to make sure the font changes color.
+I clicked on "First Year Anniversary" bar to slide down the picture and clicked again the bar to slide the picture up.
+I clicked on "Let's Make Lovecraft" bar to slide down the picture and clicked again the bar to slide the picture up.
+I clicked on "Around the World in 80 Minutes" bar to slide down the picture and clicked again the bar to slide the picture up.
+I clicked on "A Murdr Mistery Evening" bar to slide down the picture and clicked again the bar to slide the picture up.
+I clicked on "Foodie Festival" bar to slide down the picture and clicked again the bar to slide the picture up.
+I clicked on "Help Me - Halloween" bar to slide down the picture and clicked again the bar to slide the picture up.
+I clicked on "Paintball War" bar to slide down the picture and clicked again the bar to slide the picture up.
+I clicked on "Merry Christmas HO HO HO" bar to slide down the picture and clicked again the bar to slide the picture up.
+At the botton of the page i clicked on the "F" icon for facebook to make sure another page open with the facebook website.
+I clicked on the "twitter" icon to make sure another page open with the twitter wedsite.
+I clicked on "instagram" icon to male sure it open another page with the instagram website.

 Finally i tested in different browser:
 * Google Chrome Version 81.0.4044.122 (Official Build) (64-bit)
 * Firefox Version 75.0 (64-bit)